Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you do intend to feed this food to your cats, you should cook them first.
 Although raw sweet potatoes are not toxic, they are more likely to give your cat diarrhea and stomach complaints.

-Are Potatoes Toxic for Cats?
+Are Sweet Potatoes Toxic to Cats?

 divider-cat